When a new Content item is published, it is automatically placed in a new Location.

 Under this root there are preset top level Locations in each installation which cannot be deleted:

 Content is the top level Location for the actual contents of a site.
 This part of the tree is typically used for organizing folders, articles, information pages, etc. This means that it contains the actual content structure of the site, which can be viewed by selecting the Content structure tab in the Content mode interface.
-The default ID number of the Content Location is 2; it contains a Folder Content item.
+The default ID number of the Content Location is 2, but it can be modified via configuration.
+It contains a Folder Content item.

 Media is the top level Location which stores and organizes information that is frequently used by Content items located below the Content node.
 It usually contains images, animations, documents and other files.
 They can be viewed by selecting the Media library tab in the Content mode interface.
-The default ID number of the Media Location is 43; it contains a Folder Content item.
+The default ID number of the Media Location is 43, but it can be modified via configuration.
+It contains a Folder Content item.

 Users is the top level Location that contains the built-in system for managing User accounts.
 A User is simply a Content item of the User account Content Type.
 The Users are organized within User Group Content items below this Location.
 In other words, the Users Location contains the actual Users and User Groups, which can be viewed by selecting the Users tab in the Admin Panel.
-The default ID number of the Users Location is 5; it contains a User Group Content item.
+The default ID number of the Users Location is 5, but it can be modified via configuration.
+It contains a User Group Content item.

 Other top level Locations¶